ividal/TransferLearning/README.md

 Both Python 2.7 and Python 3.5 should work (tested with 2.7 and 3.5).
 That said, it's time to let 2.7 go.

+Conda (Anaconda) is _known_ to cause all sorts of problems and does way too much magic for anyone to investigate when things go badly.
+It is strongly encouraged to use virtualenv instead.
+Otherwise, if you're used to docker, go right ahead!

 ### TL;DR: Quick start with a virtual environment ###